 Jira vs Trello – Head-to-Head

-Jira and Trello are both great choices for teams managing projects.
-Trello is a simple, basic project management program that will suit teams that need a central location to track tasks and check on project progress, whereas Jira is a full-fledged project management and issue-tracking tool with a wider range of capabilities.
-All in all, Trello is easier to use than Jira.
+Jira’s Work Management software and Trello are both great choices for teams managing projects.
+Trello is a simple, general-use project management program that will suit teams that need a central location to track tasks and check on project progress, whereas Jira is a full-fledged project management and issue-tracking tool with a wider range of capabilities.
+All in all, Trello is easier to use than Jira, and beats it overall with a score of 4.3/5 to Jira’s 4.1/5.

 |